TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/developer_guides/optiflash_configuration.md

 \note It is advised to use `remote region 0` only rather than split the cache bank into 3 regions from the perspective of cache efficiency, or `(Length of remote region 1) = (Length of remote region 2) = 0`.

-\note Linker should be modified to make sure that no code or data at copmile time or runtime would overwrite the memory that is reserved for the RL2 remote region.
+\note Linker should be modified to make sure that no code or data at compiler time or runtime would overwrite the memory that is reserved for the RL2 remote region.

 ## How to configure FLC.